Pleasant Goat and Big Big Wolf: Premise

+The goats live in the Green Green Grassland happily.
+The main characters are depicted as school-aged goats that attend school under the tutelage of Slowy, the village elder.
+Weslie and his friends are portrayed as playful primary school kids, each of whom has his/her own unique characteristic.
+Tibbie is a fashionable young female goat who is always worrying about her looks and esteem.
+Sparky is a young male goat who likes to work out; he has a crush on Tibbie.
+Paddi is a cute male goat who likes to relax.
+Paddi is one of the most popular characters in the series.
+There are many other young, anonymous goats, as well as their teacher Slowy, an old goat referred to as the "Village Chief", who is a scientist and develops machines to protect their school.
+He is slower than a snail and uses a walking stick.

 Wolffy and Wolnie live in a castle far from the village and are constantly trying to hunt the goats for food.
-But the goats in this time are intelligent and powered with technology.
-Every time Wolffy appears at the Goat Village, he concocts a plan to catch the goats.
-Among the goat students, a smart young male goat named Weslie always finds a way to ruin Wolffy's plans and save the goats.
+However, the goats in this time are intelligent and powered with technology.
+Each episode, Wolffy concocts a plan to catch the goats.
+Among the goat students, a smart male goat named Weslie always finds a way to ruin Wolffy's plans and save the goats.
 With the effort of Weslie and his friends, Wolffy never captures any goats.
 At the end of each episode, Wolffy always promises to come back, each time shouting his catchphrase: 'Darn goats!
 I will definitely come back again!'

-The conflict between Wolffy and Weslie never ends, although Wolffy fails all the time, he never gives up.
+The conflict between Wolffy and Weslie never ends.
+Although Wolffy fails all the time, he never gives up.
 While he is mean to the goats, he is a nice and timid husband to Wolnie and a great dad to his son, Wilie.
 Wolnie is somewhat impatient and enjoys making her husband do all the work.
 She rarely tries to catch the goats herself (failing every time as well), but always yells at her husband.
-She likes fashion and behaves like a modern female adult (though sometimes her thoughts are a bit childish).
-She knows nothing but eating goats and she loves to hit Wolffy with her frying pan.
+She likes fashion, is fixated on eating goats, and loves to hit Wolffy with her frying pan.
 Despite this fact, deep down Wolnie still loves her husband.

-Weslie and his friends are portrayed as playful primary school kids, each of whom has his/her own unique characteristic.
-Tibbie is a fashionable young female goat who is always worrying about her looks and esteem.
-Sparky is a young male goat who likes to work out; he has a crush on Tibbie.
-Paddi is a cute male goat who likes to relax.
-Paddi is one of the most popular characters in the series.
-There are many other young, anonymous goats, as well as their teacher Slowy, an old goat referred to as the "Village Chief", who is a scientist and develops machines to protect their school.
-He is slower than a snail and uses a walking stick.